xambaoms/lab/Network/vnet-peering-change-address/README.md

 ***Figure 2 - The process to add new address space, remove peering and restabish again***

   > Note: Choice **"Yes" [y]** or **"No [n]"** to follow the procedure to add a new address space inside the virtual network.
-## Clean All Resources after the hands-on lab
+## Clean All Resources after the lab

 After you have successfully completed the lab, you will want to delete the Resource Groups.Run the following command on Azure Cloud Shell: